davidbonn/modems/README.md

 * telit.py -- class interface to Telit LE910* modems.
 * telit_daemon.py -- background process that does a lot of the work of ecm.py and gps.py

+telit_daemon.py stores the location in REDIS and /boot/deepseek/location.json .